Pavol Šafranko: Sepsi OSK Sfântu Gheorghe

 On 1 August 2019 AaB announced, that they had sold Šafranko to Romanian Sepsi OSK.

+Sabah

+On 9 July 2024, Šafranko signed two-year contract with Sabah.

 International career

 Šafranko was first called up to the senior national team for two friendly fixtures held in Abu Dhabi, UAE, in January 2017 versus Uganda and Sweden.
 Safranko made his debut versus Uganda, being fielded in the 85th minute, when he substituted Filip Oršula.
 Slovakia went on to lose the game 3–1. Šafranko also played the initial 60 minutes of Slovak 6–0 defeat to Sweden on 12 January 2017 before being replaced by another striker Tomáš Malec.

 Šafranko's first call-up for a competitive international fixture came over two years later, when he was nominated by Pavel Hapal, on 12 March 2019, for a double UEFA Euro 2020 qualifying fixture against Hungary and Wales.
 He was nominated to replace Adam Nemec, who was a long-term center-forward in the national team, but retired from international football earlier in February 2019.
 He was fielded in the first match against Hungary, on 21 March 2019, in Trnava, marking his competitive debut in the Slovak senior national team.
 He was fielded in the 88th minute, when he replaced Ondrej Duda, who scored the first goal of the match in 42nd minute and assisted Rusnák's goal in the 85th minute.
 Slovakia won the match 2–0. Šafranko however did not play in Slovakia's 0–1 away loss to Wales.